sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="browser-allowflashclicktorun"></a>**Browser/AllowFlashClickToRun**
 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 Specifies whether users must take an action, such as clicking the content or a Click-to-Run button, before seeing content in Adobe Flash.

-> [!IMPORTANT]
-> Sites are put on the auto-allowed list based on how frequently employees load and run the content.

 <p style="margin-left: 20px">The following list shows the supported values:

 -   0 – Adobe Flash content is automatically loaded and run by Microsoft Edge.